-To view an up-to-date listing of our current fees associated with administrative account costs, please visit: www.capitolsecurities.com/client-account-fees-and-charges
+To view a listing of our fees associated with administrative account costs, visit: capitolsecurities.com/client-account-fees-and-charges

 Privacy Policy

 The Securities and Exchange Commission has adopted enhanced customer privacy rules regarding security and sharing of nonpublic personal, and account information of clients.
 These rules primarily are directed at banks and insurance companies but apply to all financial institutions.
 As part of these regulations, we are required to issue a "Customer Privacy Notice", discussing information collected from our clients and our procedures on how to best protect that information.